guptaru1/Click-Time-Interview/README.md

    Circle CI: Added to imitate automated pipelines from testing to deployment

    Assumptions:
-        The input format should be correct
+        The input format should be correct,
-        The text input can contain the following keywords: "add","sub","mult" and/or "div" The closing and opening brackets must match Each function accepts exactly 2 numbers
+        The text input can contain the following keywords: "add","sub","mult" and/or "div", The closing and opening brackets must match, Each function accepts exactly 2 numbers

    Testing: